Novel HDACi CS014

 Phase I trial: Safety and tolerability

 An open-label Phase I trial was successfully concluded in April 2025.
 The Phase I trial evaluated safety, tolerability, pharmacokinetics (PK), and pharmacodynamics (PD) of single and multiple ascending oral doses of CS014 in healthy volunteers.
 The trial was conducted in two parts: part one explored safety, tolerability and PK of single ascending oral doses (SAD) of CS014; part two explored safety, tolerability, PK, and PD following multiple ascending doses (MAD) of CS014, dosed for seven days.
 In total, 48 subjects were included in the trial, 30 in the SAD and 18 in the MAD part.
-The study was conducted in Sweden.
+The trial was conducted by CTC in Uppsala, Sweden.

 Current status of CS014 development*